odrling/peony-twitter/docs/usage/access.rst

             username = tweet.user.screen_name

             display_range = tweet.get('display_text_range', None)
-            if display_text_range is not None:
+            if display_range is not None:
                 # get the text from the display range provided in the response
                 # if present
                 text = tweet.text[display_range[0]:display_range[1]]